-The Notice of Availability of the CAPER for review, and to receive public comments was published in the "Daily Reflector" on Monday, July 21, 2014 and August 18, 2014.
+The Notice of Availability of the CAPER for review, and to receive public comments was published in the "Daily Reflector" on Monday, September 12, 2016 and October 10, 2016.
 The CAPER was made available for review for a period of thirty (30) days.
-See attached copy of Publisher's Affidavits.
-Also, the "Notice of Public Hearing" to receive comments at City Council meeting was published in the "Daily Reflector" on Monday, August 25, 2014 and September 1, 2014.
-Notices were also published in one (1) minority newspaper during month of August 2014 in the "Minority Voice".
+(See attached copy of Publisher's Affidavits.)
+Also, the "Notice of Public Hearing" to receive comments at the City Council meeting was published in the "Daily Reflector" on Monday, September 26, 2016 and October 3, 2016.